"Save one life and you’re a hero.

 Graduate school is an important investment in your future career.
 The university sets & publishes in the Graduate Bulletin, available online, the tuition, fees, and relevant refunds at this direct link.
 The College of Nursing Graduate Student Handbook has additional health requirements and a background check; it is also available online.

 Given the costs, it is important to consider how you will finance your degree program.
 Financial aid is available to eligible students.
-The Graduate Bulletin explains the options for assistance at the following link.
+The Graduate Bulletin explains the options for financial assistance.
 The graduate nursing student financial assistance options are noted in the College of Nursing Graduate Student Handbook..
 In addition, the midwifery professional organization, the American College of Nurse-Midwives (ACNM) also has suggestions on financing your education.

 Taylor Rose Pamperin, M.Ed.